Doma-Luxy/DV-fitness/README.md

   }
 }
  ```
- In the `sp_helper.dart` file we import the *shared_preferences* from the `pubspec.yaml` to be able to share data between files
+ In the `sp_helper.dart` file we import the *shared_preferences* from the `pubspec.yaml` to be able to share data between files.

-  In the `weather.dart` file we get the weather data retrieved from the api
+ In the `weather.dart` file we get the weather data retrieved from the api.

   ```dart
 class Weather {